bekatresh/ECE-445/notebooks/Eshrit/Entries.md

 Following each presentation, we provided constructive feedback to one another, discussing ways to improve the clarity, flow, and overall effectiveness of our delivery.
 This collaborative approach helped us fine-tune our presentation, boosting our confidence and ensuring that we were well-prepared for the upcoming mock demonstration.

+# Date: April 18

+The Mock demo helped us highlight very severe problems with our system.
+Our device is dependent on the party host setting up a hotspot connection to the device.
+This was not possible because the ECEB building has extremely poor cellular reception.
+This caused delay or the stoppage of the partygoers getting notifications about their BAC levels.
+The RFID subsystem also stopped working as expected, it was working erratically and then completely stopped working.
+We re-ordered the RFID sensor and resoldered the system.